vackosar/vackosar.github.io/_posts/2020-11-29-Lambda-Networks-Transform-Self-Attention.md

 </figure>

-It however suffers from time-space complexity of sequence size squared and [Relu-Performer](/ml/Performers-FAVOR+-Faster-Transformer-Attention) could overtake it future.
+LambdaResNet however suffers from time-space complexity of sequence size squared and [Relu-Performer](/ml/Performers-FAVOR+-Faster-Transformer-Attention) could overtake it future.

-The majority of model's performance comes from translation-invariant positional embeddings.
+The majority of model's performance comes from translation-invariant [positional embeddings](/ml/transformers-self-attention-mechanism-simplified).
-The positional embeddings are used similarly to a key matrix in a self-attention.
+The positional embeddings are used similarly to a key matrix in a [self-attention](/ml/transformers-self-attention-mechanism-simplified).
 But there is no softmax function used.
 Then the embeddings are trained, but are independent of the inputs (static).
 And every output position has a separate key.

-If self-attention is differentiable querying of a key-value store, then LambdaNet is differentiable querying of a pattern-value store, where the patterns are positional embeddings.
+If [self-attention](/ml/transformers-self-attention-mechanism-simplified) is differentiable querying of a key-value store, then LambdaNet is differentiable querying of a pattern-value store, where the patterns are positional embeddings.